 What Makes a Healthy Kitchen

-Start slow.
-Identify a few things you can give up.
 This will help you get started with a healthy kitchen.
-Here are some examples:
+Here are a few examples:

 - Remove packaged/boxed foods